The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Hence why after returning from the Jugurthine War in 105 BC Marius was soon reappointed consul, and given command of the Roman forces against the dangerous marauding Germanic tribes of the Teutones and the Cimbri.
 He was elected consul a staggering five years in a row from 104 – 100 BC, completely contravening the tradition that nobody could hold it twice within 10 years.
 But the confidence Rome placed in him turned out to be well-founded: he commanded with distinction and by 101 BC had destroyed them completely.

 There are two main reasons why Marius contributed so heavily to the Roman Republic’s eventual collapse.
-The first was that he reformed the Roman Army.
-Before, only those who came from families with land were allowed to enlist, perhaps explaining why the Gracchi had been so eager to divide up the elite’s share of the land among the masses.
-With Marius’s reforms, anybody could now join the legions, creating a semi-professional Roman army.
+The first was that he reformed and expanded the Roman Army so it could become the personal fighting force of an aspirational warlord.
+Before the Marian reforms, only those who came from families with land were allowed to enlist, perhaps explaining why the Gracchi had been so eager to divide up the elite’s share of the land among the masses.
+After his reforms, anybody could join the legions, swelling the ranks of a professional Roman army.

-The second reason is that he flaunted the republican tradition of temporary, shared rule by getting himself repeatedly re-elected as consul.
+The second and more significant reason why Marius set in motion the end of the Roman Republic is that he flaunted the republican tradition of temporary consular rule by getting himself repeatedly re-elected.
 He was partly able to do this by appealing to the masses through populist politics and rhetoric, taking up the mantle of the Gracchi.
-But more importantly Marius was a phenomenally skilled general, offering Rome the continuity and stability it much needed in its time of crisis.
+But more importantly, Marius was a phenomenally skilled general, offering Rome stability and assuredness at a time of crisis.

 Gnaus Pompey Magnus: Rome’s Proto-Emperor